Rousokuda-se

 While parading through town,

-walked hand in hand with nursery children.
+walk hand in hand with those from the nursery.

 Show original text